 In a power system, harmonics are voltages and/or currents present in the system at some multiple of the fundamental frequency.

-They are any frequency that exists in the system except the fundamental frequency.
+They are any harmonics that exist in the system except the fundamental frequency.

-Said differently, harmonics appear as a distortion of the purly sinusoidal waveform on the power line.
+Said differently, harmonics appear as a distortion of the purely sinusoidal waveform on the power line.

 The best way to visualize the difference between fundamental and harmonic frequencies is to think of an instrument.